Venue: Overture Hall

 Prelude Discussion

-Enjoy a 30-minute talk starting one hour before each concert in Overture Hall.
+Enjoy a 30-minute talk with Michael Allsen starting one hour before each concert in Overture Hall.
 Free to ticketholders.

 An extraordinarily moving performance where time, very briefly, seemed to stand still.